 And that’s it!
 Add whatever other text, music, or graphic elements to give your poll a little more oomph.

-How to Make a Poll on Instagram – Emoji Slider
+2. How to Make the Emoji Slider Poll

 If you’d like to use the emoji slider option instead, simply select the slider sticker with the “heart eyes” emoji in between to the “Countdown” and “Quiz” story stickers.

 From here you’ll be prompted to fill in your Instagram poll question and the emoji you’d like to use for the slider.